Gusev77/Tictoctoe/README.md

 Usually, at the end of the game, the winning side draws a trait of its three signs (noma or cross), which make up a solid row.

-: link: There are menus where you can start the game, exit the application and learn about help.:link:
+:link: There are menus where you can start the game, exit the application and learn about help.:link: